MedSleuth/multi-region-infrastructure-deployment/README.md

 * Get the link of the multi-region-infrastructure-deployment.template uploaded to your Amazon S3 bucket.
 * Deploy the Multi Region Infrastructure Deployment Solution to your account by launching a new AWS CloudFormation stack using the S3 link of the multi-region-infrastructure-deployment.template.

+### 6. Launch the updated CloudFormation template that supports CodeCommit
+* Now it's possible to use GitHub or CodeCommit as the repository provider.
+In order to achieve that were added two CloudFormation parameters to substitute some hard-coded values:
+- SourceOwner: it's possible to select between `AWS` or `ThirdParty`
+- Provider: it's possible to select between `CodeCommit` or `GitHub`

+And also, some parameters were changed to keep the template parameters meaningful:
+- From `GitHubRepo` to `ProviderRepo`
+- From `GitHubBranch` to `ProviderBranch`

 ## File Structure
 ```
 |-deployment/